 “During the late 1950s to mid-1970s,” wrote Lillian Sizemore, a mosaic artist who lives in an Eichler home in Marin’s Lucas Valley, “there was a major movement of abstract and modernist imagery used to embellish architectural settings, rising out of the WPA [Works Progress Administration from the 1930s] and Mexican muralist movement.”

-Louisa Meyer Jenkins (1898-1989), an artist from Big Sur, was known for her magnificent scared mosaic art, including an angel-covered baldaquin and a Madonna with a rosary for St. Ann’s Chapel in Palo Alto, California, and Stations of the Cross for Mount Angel Abbey Crypt at St. Joseph Chapel in St. Benedict, Oregon.
+Louisa Meyer Jenkins (1898-1989), an artist from Big Sur, was known for her magnificent sacred mosaic art, including an angel-covered baldaquin and a Madonna with a rosary for St. Ann’s Chapel in Palo Alto, California, and Stations of the Cross for Mount Angel Abbey Crypt at St. Joseph Chapel in St. Benedict, Oregon.
 Her work, clearly influenced by Picasso and other modern artists, was typical of mosaic artists of the time, “moving into abstract designs… many influenced by biomorphic Surrealism.”

 In Oakland, mosaic artist Louisa Jenkins, working with students in 1957, placed a marvelously three-dimensional mural of glass, tile, and stone on an exterior wall of the brand-new Holy Names College, designed by modern architect Milton Pflueger.